scirestar/Proteus-LPC2148/README.md

   https://elm-chan.org/fsw/ff/

 Make sure the FatFs source files and configuration files are correctly included in your project so that SD card access and file system operations function properly.

+- Check the Video to create a virtual image file using Winimage to include it in the sd card module